iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.10.0 (269419)/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.gov.nsw.service 2 reviews"/>
 </p>

+> Password reset, when trying to reset password, i change my password, save and log in button, It then says wrong password?
+What do i do?<br> :date: __2021-05-25 12:32:17__

+> Can't the process take any longer!!
+Want to register my license and after 5 mints of waiting on a dead screen of loading gives me error 🤷‍♂️.<br> :date: __2021-05-24 10:29:34__

 > Tried to log in and it keeps saying my code is wrong when it isn't.
 I have the latest version and still the same<br> :date: __2021-05-18 09:35:00__